omermikhailk/omermikhailk/README.md

 **What languages do I know?**

 I've mainly been programming in (and have been learning about) Python.
-However, as of late, I've also started to dive deeper into web-development.
+However, as of late, I've also started to dive deeper into topics such as web-development and functional programming in Haskell.

 **What topics am I passionate about in the technology field?**